go-while/nntp-mongodb-storage/README.md

 # Disclaimer

-The code provided in this repository was mostly written by an AI language model (OpenAI's GPT-3.5, based on GPT-3) for demonstration purposes.
+The code provided in this repository was partly written by an AI language model (OpenAI's GPT-3.5, based on GPT-3) for demonstration purposes.

 While efforts have been made to ensure its correctness, it is always recommended to review and validate the code before using it in production environments.

 # License

-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.
+This project is licensed under the MIT License- see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

 ## Author
 [go-while](https://github.com/go-while)